 Free telehealth platforms for mental health look attractive on paper.
 But the reality is more complicated than a "free" label suggests.
 While free platforms offer an accessible starting point, the limitations they impose can quickly become costly barriers to efficient care.

 Mental health professionals operate under some of the strictest data privacy requirements in healthcare.
+Often referred to formally as telemental health by leading institutions like the NIMH, this mode of care requires specialized infrastructure.
 A general video platform may expose a practice to serious regulatory liability the moment it transmits protected health information (PHI).

 At the same time, spending on enterprise-grade software is often out of reach for practices that are still building their patient base.